Tx0actical/Epsilon/README.md

 ## Tasks

 - [x] Complete overall structure of `Script.ps1`, `Network.ps1`, and `Neural_Engine.ps1`
-- [ ] Add Multi-Threading Support to the `.\Script.ps1` script.
+- [ ] Function defintions for the remaining functions in `.\Script.ps1`.
 - [ ] Integrate the main script with `Neural_Engine.ps1`.
 - [ ] Develop a Windows Log Parser, language independent, to collect and parse logs into a suitable format like `json`, `xml`, `csv`, etc.
-- [ ] Function defintions for the remaining functions in `.\Script.ps1`.
+- [ ] Add Multi-Threading Support to the `.\Script.ps1` script.
 - [ ] Research other Neural Networks, study feasibility of integrating/replacing with the current one.
-- [ ] Giving users choice to opt out of certain optimization methods (e.g. Disabling some features in the Network Optimization Section).
+- [ ] Feature &rarr; Giving users choice to opt out of certain optimization methods (e.g. Disabling some features in the Network Optimization Section).

 ## References

-- A big shout-out to, @CarolineChiari, the creator of the excellent YouTube stream for building a Neural Network [Coding a Neural Network in PowerShell](https://github.com/CarolineChiari/PowerShell)
+- A big shout-out to, @CarolineChiari, the creator of the excellent YouTube stream for building a Neural Network [Coding a Neural Network in PowerShell](https://github.com/CarolineChiari/PowerShell).
+Really appreciate her work!

 - A guide to Optimizing PowerShell Scripts can be found [here](https://www.itprotoday.com/powershell/tips-optimizing-powershell-scripts)